Livefyre/chronos-stream/README.md

 # chronos-stream

 Stream activity objects about a topic from Livefyre's Chronos Service.
 Behind the scenes, this will lazily request pages of data over HTTP.

+This module is intended to work in both node.js and the browser (via browserify).
+Run `make dist` to put the browser bundle in dist/.

 ```javascript
 var activities = require('chronos-stream')('urn:livefyre:livefyre.com:site=290596:collection=2486485:SiteStream');